Prisccca/Hello-JS-on-VSCode/README.md

 tratamento de erro (catch,try,throw) contexto de execução: browser x node

-Estruturas de controle: if, if else, if elseif else.
+Estruturas de controle: if, if else, if elseif else , switch , do/while ,while ,for ,for/in , break/continue